Risingson/eveeyeechoesdocs/docs/index.md

 Interactive intel map system and chain mapping forfor [Eve Echoes](https://www.eveechoes.com/).
 A game in the world of [Eve Online](https://www.eveonline.com/signup?invc=fcca28f2-af9d-4435-90e7-b7209bc66497).

 !!!
-Information "Eveeye Echoes"
+Warning "Under Construction"
-    This documentation does apply to the Eve Echoes version in some functionalities only.
-Dedicated docs for Eveeye Echoes are in the works.
+    This documentation was copied from the Eve Online version and is still being re-worked to fit the Echoes version.

 ## Features